yogita1590/BeeR-Cafe/README.md

-Illustration of a bear having a beer.
+Illustration of a bear having a beer in a bee bar.